Foundation Updates & Grants

 • Cross-sector collaborations between public, private, and nonprofit organizations

 • Serving Underserved: You’re working in communities where people with intellectual and developmental disabilities (I/DD) face a lack of affordable housing, inclusive programs, and day-to-day accessibility.
-You recognize these gaps aren’t just about services—they’re about systems.

 Proposals must be submitted through the current grant program only.